guilherme-funchal/obsidian/documentos/simulado.md

 148) How do Cardano's global partnerships help in expanding its market reach?
 R. Through diversified investments and collaborations across regions

+149) Which of the following best describes a token policy script in Cardano?
+R. A set of rules encoded in a script that governs the manipulation of native tokens

+150) Which term best describes the decision-making framework in Cardano?
+R. Decentralized

+151) How is social media leveraged to enhance community engagement for Cardano?
+R. By facilitating real-time conversations and sharing updates

+152) How is a transaction broadcasted on the Cardano network?
+R. It is sent to the network's nodes which then propagate it throughout the blockchain.

+153) What is the significance of the era codenamed 'Alonzo' in Cardano?
+R. Introduction of smart contracts support

+154) Which operation is NOT typically associated with native tokens on Cardano?
+R. Mining through proof-of-work

+155) How does Cardano enable faster verification of transactions on its network?
+R. Through a proof-of-stake consensus mechanism

+156) What is a permissioned blockchain?
+R. A blockchain that restricts who can participate in the network

+157) What is the significance of understanding local regulations for blockchain initiatives operating in multiple jurisdictions?
+R. It helps customize compliance measures to align with local legal requirements

+158) Which phase introduced staking and delegation mechanisms in Cardano?
+R. Shelley

+159) How are multi-signature transactions implemented in Cardano?
+R. By automatically splitting funds across multiple wallets.

+160) What is Hydra in the context of Cardano’s scalability solutions?
+R. A layer 2 protocol

+161) How can blockchain projects address legal uncertainties in rapidly evolving regulatory environments?
+R. By engaging proactively with regulatory bodies and legal experts

+162) Which of the following is a benefit of using the extended UTxO model in Cardano?
+R. Enhanced contract flexibility

+163) What is a primary challenge often encountered in community development?
+R. Managing diverse opinions and expectations

+164) Which property of blockchain guarantees that each block is securely linked to its predecessor?
+R. The inclusion of the previous block's hash in the current block

+165) What role does due diligence play in adhering to legal aspects of blockchain transactions?
+R. It verifies the identities of transacting parties

+166) What does the minting of a native token on Cardano imply?
+R. The creation of new units of the token according to predefined rules

+167) Which aspect of blockchain compliance involves periodically reporting suspicious activities?
+R. Suspicious Activity Reporting (SAR)

+168) What is the key benefit of organizing community events such as meetups or webinars?
+R. They foster direct interaction and collaboration among members

+169) What is the function of including metadata in a Cardano transaction?
+R. To attach additional information that can be read off-chain.

+170) How are updates and improvements scheduled in Cardano's roadmap?
+R. Periodic, milestone-based releases

+171) Why should audit logs be stored in a tamper-proof environment?
+R. To maintain evidence integrity

+172) What is the significance of the UTxO model in Cardano transactions?
+R. It provides a clear and traceable method for handling transaction outputs.

+173) How does Cardano's approach to smart contracts ensure high security?
+R. By using formal verification methods

+174) How does delegation work within Cardano governance?
+R. Stakeholders can delegate their votes to trusted parties

+175) Which of the following is a key application of Cardano in the realm of education?
+R. Providing a platform for secure, transparent record keeping

+176) How does risk management contribute to blockchain security?
+R. By identifying, assessing, and mitigating potential threats

+177) What impact does decentralization have on the overall performance of a blockchain network?
+R. It can improve resilience and uptime even if it may introduce scalability challenges.

+178) What is one of the primary differences between Plutus and traditional smart contract languages on other platforms?
+R. Plutus is built on a functional programming paradigm, reducing common security pitfalls

+179) What ensures the secure implementation of updates in the Cardano roadmap?
+R. Extensive community testing and formal verification

+180) Which property of functional programming is critical for smart contract reliability?
+R. Immutability

+181) Which Cardano feature is most useful for micro-payment applications?
+R. Low transaction fees

+182) Why is compliance with industry standards important in blockchain security audits?
+R. It ensures adherence to best practices and regulations

+183) What makes Cardano a candidate for government and institutional blockchain solutions?
+R. Transparent, secure, and compliant blockchain framework

+184) What is the purpose of the treasury system in Cardano governance?
+R. To fund future development and community proposals

+185) What is meant by the term 'epoch' in the Ouroboros consensus mechanism?
+R. A period defined by a set number of blocks

+186) What is a key advantage of using formal verification methods during blockchain audits?
+R. Mathematical proofs to verify correctness

+187) How does decentralization improve trust among blockchain participants?
+R. By eliminating the need for trust in a single party and distributing it among all participants.

+188) What does the term 'smart contract' refer to?
+R. Self-executing contracts with the agreement terms written into code

+189) What benefit does Marlowe offer for financial contract modeling?
+R. It provides a visual interface and predefined templates

+190) Which feature of Haskell makes Plutus advantageous for smart contract development?
+R. Strong type safety

+191) What is the role of a validator script in a Cardano smart contract?
+R. Validates transactions based on custom criteria

+192) What role do community forums serve in the governance of Cardano?
+R. They provide platforms for discussing proposals and sharing opinions

+193) How can success in community engagement be measured within the Cardano ecosystem?
+R. By analyzing metrics like active participation and feedback quality

+194) In blockchain, what is a cryptographic hash?
+R. A fixed-length string derived from input data using a hash function

+195) Which of the following factors is essential for achieving decentralization in blockchain networks?
+R. A distributed network where multiple nodes have equal voting power.

+196) The multi-asset ledger enables Cardano to accommodate multiple token types, including native tokens, simultaneously with ADA.
+R. It allows the blockchain to support various tokens alongside ADA without additional layers